chrisjz/sm64vr/README.md

 ### Miscellaneous

-* Mario spins continuously when he is atop certain moving objects, including: pink bob-omb, coin.
+* Mario spins continuously when he is atop certain moving objects, including: pink bob-omb.
 * Shadows for signs, trees.
 * Star model has a hole at its top tip.
 * Replace current coin sound with original sound from game.